thecsw/memeinvestor_bot/README.md

 This bot has been developed exclusively for [r/MemeEconomy](https://reddit.com/r/MemeEconomy/).
 It can create investment account, help invest and then automatically return calculated investment 4 hours after the investment.
-To calculate the investment return, the bot multiplies the invested amount by a power function of the form *y = x^m*, where *m* is a constant (*m=1/3*) and *x* is the relative change in upvotes on the post since the invesment was made as a proportion of the upvotes at the time of investment:
+To calculate the investment return, the bot multiplies the invested amount by a power function of the form `y = x^m`, where `m` is a constant (`m=1/3`) and `x` is the relative change in upvotes on the post since the investment was made as a proportion of the upvotes at the time of investment:
-*x=1+(final_uvotes - initial_upvotes)/initial_upvotes*.
+`x=1+(final_upvotes - initial_upvotes)/initial_upvotes`.
 The 1/3 power function (cube root) behaviour was chosen so that the overall behavior of the investment return function is a steep rise which levels off at higher upvote growth.
-The reasoning behind this is to futher reduce the advantage of investing in a post that's already highly-upvoted for a 'sure-win' and to try and keep the playing field somewhat more level for new investors.
+The reasoning behind this is to further reduce the advantage of investing in a post that's already highly-upvoted for a 'sure-win' and to try and keep the playing field somewhat more level for new investors.